microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

 * id - This is the name of the column.
 Most tables will have an id column.
 * VARCHAR(36) - This allows any character on the keyboard but caps the length at 36 characters.
 This is usually indicative of a UUID or GUID.
 * PRIMARY KEY - Every table SHOULD have a primary id.
 This serves as a unique index for that table.
-* COMMENT 'Primary Key UUID' - A short description about the purpose of this column.
-In practice I wouldn't comment obvious fields.
+* COMMENT 'Primary Key UUID' - A short description stating the purpose of this column.
+In practice, I wouldn't comment obvious fields.

 Lets jump to the modified column _modified DATETIME DEFAULT CURRENT&#95;TIMESTAMP ON UPDATE CURRENT&#95;TIMESTAMP_

 * modified - The name of the column.
 * DATETIME - Sets the datatype to a mysql time stamp _YYYY-MM-DD HH:MM:SS_
 * DEFAULT CURRENT_TIMESTAMP - When a new row is created the modified column will default to the time of creation.
-* ON UPDATE CURRENT_TIMESTAMP - When a new row is created the modified column will change to the time of update.
+* ON UPDATE CURRENT_TIMESTAMP - When a new row is created the modified column will change to the time of the update.

 Now let's create the table for holding our blog posts.